The Bankrate promise

 2. Establish your terms

 Always make an offer that is less than the full amount you can afford.
 This leaves room for negotiation.
 It may help to write down the maximum payment you’re willing to make, and keep it in front of you during negotiations.
 Be careful of making promises you can’t keep or offering to pay more money than you can afford.
-You don’t want to stretch your budget too thin, with no money left for living expenses or end up defaulting on a debt settlement agreement.
+You don’t want to default on your settlement agreement or stretch your budget too thin.

 Depending on how much you owe, it may take months or even years to save up enough to make your lump-sum payment.
-Keep in mind that if you plan to stop making payments while saving up, you’ll be stacking up late penalties and interest charges on top of what you already owe.
-While debt settlement agencies often require you to stop making payments to your creditors, if you negotiate for yourself you may choose to keep making the minimum payment to avoid additional fees.
+If possible, keep making at least the minimum payments to avoid accruing more late fees and interest charges.
+While debt settlement agencies often require you to stop making payments to your creditors, if you negotiate for yourself you may be able to continue making the minimum payment.

 If your creditor won’t accept your settlement offer, they may accept a payment plan or a few lump-sum installments.
 Spend some time beforehand thinking of a payment plan that would work for you in the event this comes up.